 A university is the last stage of your formal education.
-It is a link way between a schooling life and a working life.
-You definitely want to choose the correct path that leads you to a good and successful career after you graduate.
+It is a link way between schooling life and working life.
+You’d definitely want to choose the correct path that leads you to a good and successful career after you graduate.
 At the same time, you also want to enjoy your life in a university of your choice.

-How Strong is the Department of your Major?
+How Strong is the Department of your (intended) Major?

-NTU, on the other hand, offers many niche programs such as Education, Sport Science, Arts & Design, philosophy and Renaissance Engineering that are not found in other universities.
-If you have a special interest to learn about a certain specialized field, NTU can help you to fulfill that aspiration.
+NTU, on the other hand, offers many niche programs such as Education, Sports Science, Arts & Design, philosophy and Renaissance Engineering that are not found in other universities.
+If you have a special interest to learn about a certain specialized field, NTU can help you to fulfil that aspiration.
 NUS offers many traditionally prestigious courses such as dentistry, law, pharmacy and medicine.

 In terms of strength of majors, NUS boasts the strongest communication studies program in Singapore based on 2017’s QS world subject ranking.
 NUS, as one of the leading universities in Asia, has a more balanced academic environment.
 Many of its engineering programs are ranked among the top 10 in the world whereas its IT, humanities and finance courses are also highly looked upon.

 SUTD, the rising star dedicated to the fusion of technology and design, may be a perfect fit for students with an inclination for applying arts, designs, technology and engineering to make “a better world by design”.
-They have also been noted to appreciate students with passion.
+They have also been noted to appreciate students with passion and entrepreneurial spirit.

-We even have universities collaborating.
-For example, A new dual degree program, SUTD-SMU dual degree in technology and management was launched last year.
-To increase the university places, we have SUSS and SIT in the picture now.
+We even have universities collaborating!
+For example, a dual degree program, SUTD-SMU dual degree in technology and management was launched in 2013.
+Since then, other programs like the SUTD-Duke-NUS Special Track have been introduced.
+To increase university places, we also have SUSS and SIT in the picture now.

 Having discussed the academic strengths of respective universities, it is worth emphasizing that such strengths are not absolute.
 So what else do we need to bear in mind?